david-barbion/psono-to-csv/README.md

-# Enpass to CSV
+# Psono to CSV

-A simple script to convert the exported vault json from Enpass 6 to a csv file
+A simple script to convert the exported psono json from Psono to a csv file (Passbolt/KeepassX format)

 ## Requirements